-Dr. Adriel A. Hilton is director of the Extended Campus, Myrtle Beach Metropolitan at Webster University.
-As the chief administrative officer for the extended campus, he is charged with implementing programs and policies that achieve the overall goals and objectives of the University.
+Dr. Adriel A. Hilton has served as director of the Extended Campus, Myrtle Beach Metropolitan at Webster University.
+As the chief administrative officer for the extended campus, he was charged with implementing programs and policies that achieve the overall goals and objectives of the University.
 Most recently, Dr. Hilton has held positions at Grambling State University where he was chief of staff and executive assistant to the President and at Western Carolina University where he was an assistant professor and director of the Higher Education Student Affairs program.

 Hilton’s experience also includes serving as the inaugural assistant vice president for inclusion initiatives at Grand Valley State University (GVSU).
 His responsibilities included consulting, advising, and providing support and informational resources on the subjects of diversity and inclusion to all levels of administration, faculty and staff.
 Additionally, he acted as a liaison to GVSU’s Office of Multicultural Affairs, Women’s Center, and the Lesbian, Gay, Bisexual and Transgender Resource Center.
 Dr. Hilton honed his expertise in higher education administration and teaching at Upper Iowa University (UIU) as executive assistant to the President and assistant secretary to the Board of Trustees.
 He was the school’s first ever chief diversity officer and an adjunct faculty member at both UIU and the University of Northern Iowa during this period.